Safatreza/flight_dashboard/flight_dashboard-main/USAGE_AND_COMMENTS.md

 # UAV Telemetry Dashboard — Usage & Comments

-**Note:** All commands below use explicit relative paths, so you can run them from anywhere inside the project directory.
-The backend now runs on port 5050 by default.
+**Note:** The dashboard is now served as a static site using Python's built-in HTTP server.
+Real-time features (if needed) are still provided by the backend on port 5050.

 ---